EnderSyth/Genshin-Wish-Export/README.md

 ## Visual Guide
 1) Download the both the .ps1 and .bat files from the release page
 (The .bat is optional but allows you to run the powershell scripts if you've never setup your powershell execution policy.)
-(Alternatively you can copy and paste the script under 'The Code' heading at the bottom of this page into the Powershell ISE)
+(Or if you wish copy the code directly from the .ps1 file above into the Powershell ISE)
 ![Releases](https://user-images.githubusercontent.com/15831708/109448388-b4616a00-79fa-11eb-9406-e3ef2f676deb.png) ![Download](https://user-images.githubusercontent.com/15831708/109906931-2681bb00-7c56-11eb-9c8e-80993952e7a9.png)